-Predicted levels are shown in Table 5.4, with detailed calculations shown in Appendix B. It can therefore be stated that the noise emissions from the plant unit installation would be expected to comfortably meet the most stringent recommendations of BS8233 and ensure that the amenity of the closest noise sensitive receiver is not compromised at any time.
+Predicted levels are shown in Table 5.4, with detailed calculations shown in Appendix B. It can therefore be stated that, as well as complying with the requirements of the London Borough of Camden, the noise emissions from the plant unit installation would be expected to comfortably meet the most stringent recommendations of BS8233.